fymo/microservice-vehicles-api/README.md

 ## Instructions

-Check each component to see its details and instructions.
-Note that all three applications should be running at once for full operation.
-Further instructions are available in the classroom.
+Check each component to see its details.

 - [Vehicles API](vehicles-api/README.md)
 - [Pricing Service](pricing-service/)